bebeji-nappa/richmd/docs/usage-react.md

-# Usage RichMD for React
+# Usage Richmd for React
 It is usage example RichMD for React.

 This code add to JSX or TSX.